Why Mold Forms Behind Toilets

 When humidity remains elevated for extended periods, moisture conditions behind toilets become more favorable for mold growth.
 In bathrooms where walls remain damp frequently, the broader moisture behavior described in why bathroom walls stay damp often contributes to recurring mold problems.

-Tank Condensation: The Most Common Cause
+Toilet Tank Condensation: A Common Cause

 How Condensation Develops on Toilet Tanks